Catherine Connoly

 public debate.

 The Irish President can draw attention to issues that might be ignored.
+I mean we've seen this with

-I mean, Michael D.
+Michael D. Higgins.

 Higgins frequently, frequently will bring up discussion about housing in Ireland, about how the government isn't fulfilling its role in housing.